geekyclarkey/homeassistant/howto_guides/changing_tv_channels_with_alexa/README.md

 Simply ask your Alexa to "discover my devices"
 She will scan and find your new scripts and see them as scenes.
 Then all you need to do is ask Alexa to "Switch on BBC One" (the Alias is the name the Alexa will use)
-She will run the script/scene and de exactly as i showed in my [Instagram Post](https://www.instagram.com/p/B5d27TIAnFZ/)
+She will run the script/scene and do exactly as i showed in my [Instagram Post](https://www.instagram.com/p/B5d27TIAnFZ/)

 ## Thats it! have fun adding channel requests to your Alexa device.